anjorlar/phonebook/README.md

-#  using express js and pug template engine to build a phonebook.
+#  Using express js and pug template engine to build a phonebook.